 - Formation of clear and distinct sound during the speech.

 The teeth are the strongest and rigid substances in the human body.
 A normal adult has 32 teeth and is divided into incisor, canine, molars and premolars.
 There is a third molar, which is called the wisdom teeth, which appear in a person’s late teens or early twenties.

 Each tooth consists of a crown with one or more tips, a neck, and a root.
-The Pulp cavity is the centre part of the tooth, filled with blood vessels, nerves and connective tissues and is surrounded by an Enamel, which protects the tooth against scratch, cut and from the attack of bacteria present in the mouth.
+The Pulp cavity is the centre part of the tooth, filled with blood vessels, nerves and connective tissues and is surrounded by an enamel, which protects the tooth against scratch, cut and from the invasion of bacteria present in the mouth.